postmodern/ruby-install/README.md

 * Does not require updating every time a new Ruby version comes out.
 * Does not require recipes for each individual Ruby version or configuration.
-* Does not support installing trunk/HEAD.
+* Does not support installing trunk/HEAD or nightly rolling releases.
 * Does not support installing unsupported/unmaintained versions of Ruby.

 ## Requirements